 Exhibit 4.
 Examples of key interest group engagement and value across project phases[x]

 Translation from theory to practice

 Participatory approaches add value to precision home visiting research without compromising a project’s rigor or limiting a research team’s study methods and design options.
 In fact, participatory approaches can enhance rigor by ensuring that researchers use methodologies that consider the full context in which a home visiting intervention takes place.
-Authentically engaging multiple stakeholders can also raise many challenges.
+Authentically engaging people from multiple key interest groups can also raise challenges.
 Research teams can navigate these challenges more effectively if they recognize and address them early on.

-While diverse groups of stakeholders provide critical insights for research, they can also raise competing priorities and perspectives.
-In addition, power dynamics can impact the participation of key stakeholders like families and home visitors.
-The culture of research itself, which often privileges ideas of objectivity and scientific expertise, adds to these dynamics.
-Addressing differences can be time consuming, especially toward the beginning of the project; researchers must take care not to place additional burdens, particularly time burdens, on families or the systems tasked with delivering home visiting services.
+While diverse key interest groups provide critical insights for research, they can also raise competing priorities and perspectives.
+In addition, power dynamics can impact the participation of people from specific groups like families and home visitors.
+The culture of research itself, which often privileges ideas of objectivity and scientific expertise,adds to these dynamics.
+Addressing differences can be time consuming, especially toward the beginning of the project; researchers must take care not to place additional burdens, particularly time burdens, on families or the systems tasked with delivering home visiting services

 - Policy changes that impact home visiting reimbursement structures

 - Shifting regulations that guide home visiting program and service delivery

 - Decisions about who represents a particular key interest group, such as an agency or organization.